spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-private-registry.md

 - Palette Edge supports basic username/password authentication.
 Token authentication schemes used by services such as AWS ECR and Google Artifact Registry are not supported.

-- If you have specified registry credentials in the `registryCredentials` field in the user data file during the EdgeForge process, the credentials provided in the cluster profile will be ignored.
-For more information, refer to [EdgeForge - Build Artifacts](../edgeforge-workflow/palette-canvos.md).

 ## Prerequisites

-- At least one Edge host with x86_64 or AMD64 processor architecture.
+- At least one Edge host with an x86_64 or AMD64 processor architecture.

 - A private image registry.